-The story of Gateway Foods is a product of the history of a neighborhood that had no grocery stores; there is a significant amount of pressure on the store to cater to the residents' needs while attempting to succeed in a market where many people may have been forced to alter there shopping patterns, eating fast food or shopping at corner stores for a few types of durable food goods instead of patronizing a grocery store.
+The story of Gateway Foods is a product of the history of a neighborhood that had no grocery stores; there is a significant amount of pressure on the store to cater to the residents' needs while attempting to succeed in a market where many people may have been forced to alter their shopping patterns, eating fast food or shopping at corner stores for a few types of durable food goods instead of patronizing a grocery store.

 Gazzali's opened in Eastmont Town Center, in 2004.
 Eastmont had not had a supermarket since 1996.
 The 30,000 square foot store required \$1.8 million in renovation.
-The presence of the supermarket has helped contribute to a rise in the number of tenants in Eastmont Town Center, which went from 30 percent leased in the five years before Gazzali's opened to 85 percent leased.
-95
+The presence of the supermarket has helped contribute to a rise in the number of tenants in Eastmont